Freakier Friday: Production

 In May 2023, Walt Disney Pictures announced a sequel to the fantasy-comedy film Freaky Friday (2003) was in development, written by Elyse Hollander, with Jamie Lee Curtis and Lindsay Lohan set to reprise their roles as Tess and Anna Coleman, respectively.
 In March 2024, Lohan confirmed the sequel was in active development, and Nisha Ganatra had been hired to direct the film, with Jordan Weiss rewriting the script.
 In June 2024, Julia Butters, Manny Jacinto, Sophia Hammons, and Maitreyi Ramakrishnan joined the cast, with Mark Harmon, Chad Michael Murray, Christina Vidal, Haley Hudson, Lucille Soong, Stephen Tobolowsky, and Rosalind Chao reprising their roles from the original film.
 The following month, Jordan E. Cooper joined the cast.
 Principal photography began in Los Angeles on June 24, 2024, and finished on August 21.
 Curtis and Lohan stated that their decades-long friendship and mutual trust were central to producing and making the film happen.

 Curtis insisted that the movie be filmed in Los Angeles and the filmmakers considered it a "love letter" to the city, particularly in light of the January 2025 Los Angeles wildfires after many of the filming locations were destroyed.
 The family house used for both the sequel and the 2003 film burned down, and the production team was able to provide the homeowner with their location-scout photos for insurance claim and FEMA aid.
 Ganatra talked about getting permission to shoot in the city and being able to showcase certain parts of it she found that had not been previously captured on film: "[LA] has so much diversity, both in the people and places. [...]
 It was incredible to explore the city, but it then became a sad reality, as much of what we captured has disappeared due to the fires," and spoke of its importance in the film, "LA is her own character, and there are so many versions of LA, but I think for this movie, the right version was all of her.
 It was about showcasing the beauty, nature, from Downtown to the beaches."
-The scene featuring Curtis and Lohan driving a Chevrolet Camaro is a direct homage and recreation of Ferris Bueller's Day Off.
+The scene featuring Curtis and Lohan driving a Chevrolet Camaro is an homage and recreation of Ferris Bueller's Day Off.
 Furthermore, Ganatra was inspired by her love for Lucille Ball and physical comedy.
 Ferris Bueller's Day Off, along with "a lot of the films from the 80s, 90s, and early 2000s," also influenced the lensing used, with Ganatra detailing: "We even went with the 1.85:1 aspect ratio because I wanted it to feel like the classic studio films that we grew up with.
 There's a little more grain in the lenses, so you feel like it's new and nostalgic all at the same time."
 The wedding dance rehearsal scene, inspired by Dirty Dancing, was developed after Jacinto suggested adding a first dance moment, drawing on his dance background.